Berezhany: History

 The first written mention of Berezhany dates from 1374, when the village was granted by the Governor of Galicia and Lodomeria Vladislaus II to Ruthenian boyar Vas'ko Teptukhovych.
 Shortly afterwards, in the 14th century it became a part of Poland and became the property of a noble family from Buchach — members House of Buczacki, later Sieniawa.
 As Mikołaj Sieniawski, a notable Polish military commander and politician envisioned a seat of his family there, on March 19, 1530, King Sigismund I of Poland granted the village a city charter modelled on the Magdeburg Law.
 The document, among other privileges, granted the new town of Brzeżany, as it was called prior to 1945, with: two markets yearly, one for the day of Our Lord's Ascension and the other for the day of Saint Peter in Chains, that are to be held every year.
 As to weekly fairs these are to be held every Friday, although with respect to the rights of other nearby towns.
 Thus, the town is to allow each and every tradesman, cart driver or businessman, regardless of his or her state, gender, faith or rite, to arrive to the town of Brzeżany for trade.

 The town's location on the route between Lviv and Terebovlya proved beneficial to the city's growth and development.
 Among the first settlers to inhabit the town were people from Lwów liberated by Sieniawski from Tatar captivity.
 It soon started to attract settlers from all over Poland, including a large number of Jews, Ukrainians and Armenians.
 In 1534 Mikołaj Sieniawski also started to construct a large fortress at a steep hill on a small island at the Złota Lipa river (see Berezhany Castle).
 The stronghold was finished in 1554 and became the main seat of the Sieniawski family and one of the best fortified places in the region.
 Simultaneously, a large fortified convent and a church of the Bernardines was constructed on the hill nearby.
 Both fortified places provided a safe refuge for the tradesmen, which added to the city's prominence in trade and commerce.
 In the early 17th century one of Mikołaj Sieniawski's grandsons, also named Mikołaj, fortified the city itself.
 The fortress withstood all attacks by Tatars and Cossacks until the Khmelnytsky Uprising of 1648, when it was captured by the Cossacks.
 In 1655 during The Deluge, it was again captured by the forces of Sweden and the city was again plundered.
 However, it was rebuilt afterwards and withstood further Cossack attacks in 1667 and 1672.

+In 1675 the town was again sacked and pillaged by the forces of the Ottoman Empire.
+However, Mikołaj Hieronim Sieniawski financed the reconstruction of the town.
+Among the buildings rebuilt were the Bernardine church and a Uniate church in the suburb of Polska Adamówka (paradoxically being primarily inhabited by Ukrainians and not Poles as the name suggests).
+Because of its relative safety the town grew and by the end of the 17th century there were nearly 8,000 inhabitants there.